What is capital punishment?

 There are various methods of enforcing the death penalty.
-The most widely used Western techniques are hanging, lethal injection, and electrocution, but stoning, beheading and shooting are still used in some parts of the world.
+The most widely used Western techniques are hanging, lethal injection, and electrocution through an electric chair.
+However stoning, beheading, public execution, and shooting are still used in some parts of the world.

-The punishment is typically reserved for only the most serious offences, such as murder or treason.
-It is though variously used in some countries in relation to drugs offences, and homosexuality.
+The punishment is typically reserved for only the most heinous crimes such as murder.
+It is though variously used in some countries in relation to drugs offences, treason, and homosexuality.

 The use and legality of the death sentence has been in steady decline since the turn of the 20th Century, but many countries retain the penalty.

-Although now abolished in the UK, several Commonwealth jurisdictions still have the death penalty and the Judicial Committee of the Privy Council in London remains the final court of appeal for these cases.
+Although now abolished in the UK, several Commonwealth jurisdictions still have the death penalty for capital murder and the Judicial Committee of the Privy Council in London remains the final court of appeal for these cases.

 There are currently said to be 56 countries in the world that retain the death penalty as an active part of their criminal justice system.
 These countries are: